varjagg/varjagg.github.io/_posts/2015-09-12-cl-tulip-graph-visualize.md

 category: Lisp
 ---

-Simple algorithms handling large-ish datasets tend to be pretty.
+Simple algorithms handling large-ish data sets tend to be pretty.
 However, the results aren't necessarily intuitive for sifting through with REPL and Lisp inspector, and dedicated visualization tools come handy.

-For sizable graphs I settled with [Tulip](http://tulip.labri.fr/), a powerful and comprehensive tool for juggling around massive (hundreds of thousands nodes) datasets.
+For sizable graphs I settled with [Tulip](http://tulip.labri.fr/), a powerful and comprehensive tool for juggling around massive (hundreds of thousands nodes) data sets.
 One can conveniently pan, rotate and zoom the graph, limit the visibility to specific clusters.
 It is possible to run a wide range of ordering, manipulating and testing algorithms as well.

-I came up with [cl-tulip-graph](https://github.com/varjagg/cl-tulip-graph) (formerly Bouquet) for quickly blueprinting a .tlp graph of a Lisp datastructure.
+I came up with [cl-tulip-graph](https://github.com/varjagg/cl-tulip-graph) (formerly Bouquet) for quickly blueprinting a .tlp graph of a Lisp data structure.
 The README explains its use, but here's a real-life sample of generation.
-It generates a graph for the internal state of a computationalsit pattern matcher; the particular structural details are unimportant here.
+It generates a graph for the internal state of a computationalist pattern matcher; the particular structural details are unimportant here.

 {% highlight cl linenos %}
 (defun render-graph (&optional (filename *standard-output*))